hantsy/spring-puzzles/docs/hibernate-reactive.md

 {"id":"0998578e-0553-480b-bbb7-e96fd402455f","title":"Hello Spring","content":"My first post of Spring","createdAt":"2021-08-26T22:37:02.076284"}
 ```

 Then let's go to the second solution.

-Spring core uses a `ReactiveAdapterRegistry` to register all reactive streams implementations, when using the implementer's specific APIs, it will look up the registry and convert it into the standard ReactiveStreams APIs which can be recorgnized by Spring.
+Spring core uses a `ReactiveAdapterRegistry` to register all reactive streams implementations, such as RxJava 2/3, JDK 9+ Flow, etc. When using the implementer's specific APIs, it will look up the registry and convert it into the standard ReactiveStreams APIs which can be recognized by Spring framework.

 We'll create a new adapter to register Mutiny APIs.